tguilbert-google/video-animation-frame/security-privacy-questionaire.md

 **2.15.
 Does this specification have a "Security Considerations" and "Privacy Considerations" section?**

-Not yet.
+Not yet, as the specification hasn't been formally written.
 The feature might allow profiling of machines, by exposing accurate video decode performance metrics.
+There might be a need for an explanation of what kind of risk, if any, this brings about.

 **2.16.
 Does this specification allow downgrading default security characteristics?**